The Original Retailer of True® Dual Smart Battery Isolator

 • Battery terminal protectors: Some battery terminal protectors are made of felt washers or pads that have been dipped in chemicals to prevent corrosion.

 • Dielectric grease: is a silicone-based lubricant that is used on cable ends and battery terminals.
-In addition to offering electrical insulation and potential conductivity improvements, it also aids in the prevention of corrosion.
+In addition to offering electrical insulation and potential conductivity improvements, it also aids in the battery terminal corrosion prevention.

 • Baking Soda and Water: For a do-it-yourself option, you can combine baking soda and water to make a paste, then clean the cable ends and terminals with a wire brush or toothbrush.
 Apply the paste, give it a light scrub, and then rinse with water after cleansing.
 By doing this, acid will be neutralized and any corrosion will be removed.